bbc/gel/src/components/masthead.md

 The **Masthead** is an essential component for each of the pages of any BBC site.
 In order to be considered robust, it needs to work under a number of different circumstances:

-1. **No JavaScript or Flexbox:** The functionality must be available to users whose browsers are not running JavaScript and do not support CSS Flexbox.
+1. **No JavaScript:** The functionality must be available to users whose browsers are not running JavaScript
-2. **JavaScript but no Flexbox:** The functionality must be available to users whose browsers _are_ running JavaScript but for whom Flexbox is not supported.
-3. **JavaScript but no `IntersectionObserver`:** The `IntersectionObserver` API is the most efficient way to allot a suitable number of promoted navigation links within the available space.
+2. **JavaScript but no `IntersectionObserver`:** The `IntersectionObserver` API is the most efficient way to allot a suitable number of promoted navigation links within the available space.
 These links must still be available where the browser does not support `IntersectionObserver`.

 A number of responsive design and progressive enhancement techniques are employed to make the **Masthead** as inclusive as possible.